-Along with the NFR, an imputation regime has been introduced which is open to entities that are engaged in listed activities e.g. hotel exploitation, holding, finance, insurance, leasing, licensing, music/film industry and aviation, whether carried out onshore or offshore.
-To obtain neutrality between onshore and offshore shareholders of these so-called Imputation Payment Companies (IPC), Aruba has opted for actually paying out the imputation credit directly to the shareholders.
+Along with the New Fiscal Regime, an imputation regime was introduced.
+It is open to entities that are engaged in listed activities e.g. hotel exploitation, holding, finance, insurance, leasing, licensing, music/film industry and aviation, whether carried out onshore or offshore.
+To obtain neutrality between onshore and offshore shareholders of these so-called imputation payment companies (IPC), Aruba has pays out the imputation credit directly to the shareholders.

-From January 1, 2007, IPC's are subject to the standard income tax rate of 28% (reduced from 35%).
+From 1 January 2007, IPCs have been subject to the standard income tax rate of 28%.
 Each qualifying dividend payment will entitle the shareholder of an IPC to an imputation payment of 26/72 of the dividend.
 Both the actual dividend payment and the imputation will be subject to a dividend tax of 10% (5% for quoted companies), which may result in a combined tax burden of 9.8% (or 4.9% if the 5% dividend tax applies).

 Domestic Low-tax Regimes:

-To encourage investments in specific industries the Government offers tax incentives on a selective basis.
-These fiscal incentives are for the purpose of the broadening of the economic base.
+To encourage investments in specific industries, the Government offers tax incentives on a selective basis.
+These financial incentives are intended to broaden the economic base.